Nomination Deadline: January 23, 2026

-The Henkel Award for Outstanding Graduate Research in Polymer Science & Engineering was established to recognize a PhD graduate student or recent graduate who has completed an outstanding PhD thesis in research at a university in the US or Canada.
+The Henkel Award for Outstanding Graduate Excellence in Polymer Science & Engineering was established to recognize a PhD graduate student or recent graduate who has completed an outstanding PhD thesis in research at a university in the US or Canada.
 The award is administered and sponsored by the POLY division of the ACS and the PMSE division of the ACS.

 The award was first awarded in 1991 and was operated under the Polymer Education Committee (POLYED), sponsored by the Polymer Chemistry Division and Polymeric Materials: Science and Engineering Division.
 The award has been previously sponsored by Unilever (1991-2003), National Starch (2006-2008) and AzkoNobel (2008-2013).
 Since 2014, it has been sponsored by Henkel Corporation.
 As of 2017, the award scope was expanded to include nominees across all areas of polymer science and engineering.
 This award is presented annually in the fall at the national ACS meeting during the POLY/PMSE award program.